Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 date:   2022-11-26 18:00:00 -0300
 ---

-TODO:
-- Try to add labels to code blocks.

 This is the third post of a blog post series where I reproduce [Eli Bendersky’s Adventures In JIT Compilation series][eli], but this time using the [Rust programming language][rust].